sashadev-sky/ADT-Guide/README.md

 > Abstract data types (ADTs) refer to classes of objects whose operations and properties are formally defined, but are not restricted to specific implementations.

 This is a repository of ADTs written in Ruby and, more recently, Python (CPython).
-It is an exercise in implementing abstract data structures in my own code and a guide for practical application in the future.
+It is an exercise in implementing an ADT with different data structures and a guide for practical application in the future.

-It is not intended to cover all the API variations and implementations for a particular abstract data structure.
+It is not intended to cover all the API variations and implementations for a particular abstract data type.

 I define the following ADTs, including their specifications, common operations in their API, and possible implementations with comparisons.
 I also link my code at the bottom of each section.